tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Custom Checkbox and Radio Button

-Discover how to create custom-styled checkbox and radio button inputs using CSS.
+Create custom-styled checkbox and radio button inputs using CSS.
 This snippet hides the default inputs and styles their labels.

 ```html
 <!DOCTYPE html>